PNGPhoto1.jpg

 PAPUA NEW GUINEA: WORLD’s BEST COFFEE

-Nature has endowed Papua New Guinea with an unparalleled natural environment, containing 10% of the planet’s biodiversity.
+Nature has endowed Papua New Guinea with an incredible natural environment, containing 10% of the planet’s biodiversity.
 There are wonderful tropical rainforests, extensive river systems, volcanoes, waterfalls, rugged highlands, pristine beaches and remarkable flora and fauna.

 The World’s best conditions for growing coffee are found in the beautiful highlands of Papua New Guinea.